| | | | | |

 Loading products...

 Lower rotating inertia means the motor changes direction and delivers FFB effects with greater fidelity and speed.
 The wheel feels “lively” and responsive, especially for subtle effects like road texture and initial tyre slip.
-What I’ve read on r/simracing is that even the 5Nm CSL DD feels snappier than some higher-torque wheels precisely because of this low rotating mass.
+Even the 5Nm CSL DD feels snappier than some higher-torque wheels precisely because of this low rotating mass.
 The caveat is rigidity – a steel shaft would be stiffer, which matters for competitive driving where you want absolute precision.
 But for the target market upgrading from gear-driven wheels, the composite shaft is spot on.

 fanatec csl dd with QR2 QR